White House and Cottages, the Old House, Porthmeor Square, St.Ives (Kettle's Yard Collection)

 Both Houses and Trees and Houses with Rider offer a relatively understandable image and we can see that they can easily be seen as the remembered experiences of the old man translated through paint into a story we can at least begin to unravel.

-Alfred Wallis, The Lion
+Alfred Wallis, The Lion (formerly in the collection of J.P.Hodin)

 The Lion is a much less simple painting.